chihacknight/il-budget-clock/README.md

  - Inspire citizens to demand action
  - Explain the background
  - Illustrate the impact on services
- - Inspire stopgap support for
+ - Inspire stopgap support for impacted providers

 ##Example/potential features
  - Clock showing days without an IL budget